prokinkd/okreader/README.md

 Usage
 -----

 Note: The build system is intended to run on Debian or Ubuntu, on ARM.
-Cross-building is implemented for `linux-*` targets, and should also be possible with little effort, but it's not implemented for rest (`u-boot` and rootfs debootstrapping).
+Cross-compilation is implemented for packages building, but rootfs preparation requires ARM system.
 If you don't have access to an ARM system, you could try using [QEMU](http://qemu.org).

 Install build dependencies:

     sudo apt-get update
-    sudo apt-get install git build-essential libtool autoconf cmake luarocks zlib1g-dev libffi-dev gettext wget hashalot u-boot-tools debootstrap curl coreutils xz-utils
+    sudo apt-get install git build-essential libtool autoconf cmake luarocks zlib1g-dev libffi-dev gettext wget hashalot u-boot-tools debootstrap curl coreutils xz-utils gcc-arm-none-eabi

 Fetch all resources: